 But not all of these people will get sick.
 It depends on the individual's immune system.
 The best cure for flu is prevention.
 Hundreds of natural products specifically formulated for immune support are available today.

 The influenza generally strikes 1 to 3 days after exposure to the virus.
 Fever is one indicator of the flu in all age groups.
 However, fever alone is not sufficient for a flu diagnosis.
 Common influenza symptoms have been identified for three different age groups:

 1. Children younger than age 5

-2. Adults and children 5 years of
+2. Adults and children 5 years of age and older

 3. Elderly individuals

 1. Recognizing influenza in children younger than age 5

 Call your pediatrician if your child complains of or if you observe:

 Influenza Treatment: Tamiflu is the only drug approved for influenza treatment, so far.
 It attacks the influenza virus and stops it from spreading inside the body.
 Tamiflu suspension is very usefully for children who don't like capsules.